For many UM students, Thanksgiving and Winter Break is time to gather with family and friends in celebration of the holiday season.

 - Entertain: So what if no one else has taken the initiative?
 You can host a get-together!
 Invite others to bring foods and symbols from their culture and/or religion.

-- Relax: This is the PERFECT time to rest and relax before the new semester begins, and you find yourself racing to meet deadlines.
+- Relax: This is the PERFECT time to rest and relax before the semester ends, and you find yourself racing to meet deadlines.
 Read a book.
 Decorate your room.
 Watch a movie.
 Do nothing!
-Contrary to what we’ve been told, an idle mind is NOT always the “devil’s” workshop!
 Enjoy the downtime!

 Even though you may be staying on campus for the holiday season, there’s no reason you can’t enjoy your time off.
 Have a great break!